 The majority of charger sizes are electrically double insulated and no earth connection is required.
-Some larger sizes may be electrically earthed and this will be
+Some larger sizes may be electrically earthed and this will be clearly stated on the label.

 The 3 pin UK mains input plug contains a replaceable fuse.
 The rating of this fuse is shown on the charger label.